 I know it’s difficult when our leaders fail us, particularly if they sin.
 And James does say they should expect a tougher judgement.
 But that is from God, not from us.

-The whole point of Christianity is that we’re all flawed and sinful and we need Jesus to save us.
-And that is because we have a fundamental problem that we inherited our sinful nature from our parents, not that we’re just weak and could learn to control it if we tried.
+The whole point of Christianity is that we’re all flawed and sinful and we need Yeshua to save us.
+And that is because we have a fundamental problem that we inherited our sinful nature from our fathers - not that we’re just weak and could learn to control it if we tried.
 We’re all Christians because we believe that to be true.

 So shouldn’t we expect that our leaders are also flawed and sinful too?
 Isn’t that just simple logic?
 Why would they suddenly become the only people on the planet who don’t struggle with their sin every day?

 David slept with someone else’s wife, tried to make it look like the baby was her husband’s, and then had him killed.
 And it was after that that God described David as, “A man after my own heart”.
 What?
-And David married the woman and she became an ancestor to Jesus.
+And David went on and married the woman and she became an ancestor to Yeshua.
 What?

-Peter denied Jesus.
+Petros denied Yeshua.
 Three times.
 And only hours after saying he was willing to die with him if it came to that.

-And then Jesus put him in charge of the church.
+And then Yeshua put him in charge of the church.
 What?

 In fact, most of the Bible leaders had issues.
 And yet God continued to use them.
 Often in remarkable ways even after they had sinned.